Formats and Prices

 Despite her own hesitations, Holly’s girlfriend, Nisa, agrees to join Holly in renting the house for a month, and soon a troupe of actors, each with ghosts of their own, arrive.
 Yet as they settle in, the house’s peculiarities are made known: strange creatures stalk the grounds, disturbing sounds echo throughout the halls, and time itself seems to shift.
 All too soon, Holly and her friends find themselves at odds not just with one another, but with the house itself.
 It seems something has been waiting in Hill House all these years, and it no longer intends to walk alone . . .

-"The lines of paranoia, art, and reality are terrifyingly blurred . . . only the brilliant Elizabeth Hand could so expertly honor Jackson's rage, wit, and vision with a twenty-first century twist." —Paul Tremblay
+"Only the brilliant Elizabeth Hand could so expertly honor Jackson's rage, wit, and vision." —Paul Tremblay

 “Scary and beautifully written, imbued with the same sense of dread and inevitability as Jackson’s original, A Haunting on the Hill is quite extraordinary.
 It's not pastiche, not ventriloquism.
 It puts me strongly in mind of a singer you love covering a song by another artist.
 It's that song but now it's being done by someone else.
 Remarkable.”—Neil Gaiman